 As a teen, Pink was very rebellious, sneaking out to go to nightclubs and experimenting with drugs like crystal meth, marijuana, ecstasy and more.
 She almost overdosed at 15, and was also arrested for petty theft and trespassing.
 "I was never allowed to go over to any of my friends' houses when I was little, because I was the bad influence," Pink told Sunday Telegraph in 2007 (via PEOPLE).
 "None of their parents liked me and my own parents were scared to death of me -- and for me."
 Pink felt misunderstood during her adolescence, telling Faze magazine, "The problem was, I was labelled as trouble -- so I was like, 'trouble?'
 I'll show you trouble.
 You want trouble, well here it is!"

 If you blink, you might miss her!
 Pink had a cameo in the 2003 all-girl action sequel 'Charlie's Angels: Full Throttle.'
 She made her dirt bike-riding husband proud, as she portrayed the 'Coal Bowl Starter,' aka a hot chick who worked at the motocross arena where the lady spies were racing.
 You can see her cameo in 'Charlie's Angels: Full Throttle' by clicking here and here.
 She also plays herself in the 2010 comedy 'Get Him to the Greek.'
 After Infant Sorrow frontman Aldous Snow (played by Katy Perry's hubby Russell Brand) splits from his wife, pop star Jackie Q, he is snapped by the paparazzi as he makes out with Pink in public.
 Watch her and Aldous locking lips here (at around 4:10)!
-Pink will also be lending her singing voice to Gloria in the animated flick 'Happy Feet 2,' which will hit theaters this November.
+Pink also lent her singing voice to Gloria in the animated flick 'Happy Feet 2'.

 Even though it's a sensitive subject for the singer -- as it would be for any woman who had the same harrowing experience -- Pink briefly touched on this tragedy while announcing her pregnancy on 'Ellen.'
 She was very nervous at the beginning of her pregnancy with her daughter Willow because she had suffered from a miscarriage in the past.
 "I didn't want to talk about it because I was just really nervous about it… I have had a miscarriage before so if I was gonna talk about it with anyone it was gonna be you," Pink told Ellen Degeneres.
 It was a passing moment, however, and the rest of the interview focused on Pink's joy and soon-to-be motherhood.
 "I worked for it.
 It was not an 'Oops'," she comically told Degeneres.